 Confused about USB 4 and USB C?

 USB C is a cable type that fits into the USB C port.
 Generally speaking, these refer to the physical structure of connectors and ports.
 On the other hand, USB 4 refers to the functionality and speed of USB cables.
-The USB C connectors have no backward compatibility but the underlying USB standards (i.e. USB4, USB3, USB2) are backward compatible with older USB devices.
-It is impossible to connect old USB devices with modern USB-C ports since their physical designs can not fit into each other.
+A common point of confusion is mistaking USB Type-C for USB4.
+USB Type-C refers strictly to the physical shape of the connector, whereas USB4 refers to the technology and protocols running through it.
+While you cannot physically plug an old rectangular Type-A cable into a slim Type-C port without an adapter, the underlying USB4 protocol remains fully backward compatible with older USB standards.

 Where can I buy USB4 cables?